Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMPlan.md

 ### -Name
 Specifies the name of the image from the Marketplace.
-This is the same value that is returned by the Get-AzureRmVMImageSku cmdlet.
+This is the same value that is returned by the Get-AzVMImageSku cmdlet.
 For more information about how to find image information, see Navigating and Selecting Azure Virtual Machine images with PowerShell and the Azure CLIhttps://azure.microsoft.com/documentation/articles/resource-groups-vm-searching/ (https://azure.microsoft.com/documentation/articles/resource-groups-vm-searching/) in the Microsoft Azure documentation.

 ```yaml